mvdwetering/huesyncbox/README.md

 Custom integration for the Philips Hue Play HDMI Sync Box.

-> Since HA 0.114 it is not needed to have `huesyncbox:` in your `configuration.yaml` anymore.
-Please remove it to avoid possible issues in the future.

 ## Installation

 Make sure the Philips Hue Play HDMI Sync Box has been setup with the official Hue Sync app before adding it to Home Assistant.